Margaret Leslie Davis

 Davis was commissioned to write the official history of the Los Angeles Music Center and the Walt Disney Concert Hall for the institution's semicentenary.
 The Music Center of Los Angeles County: Five Decades of Music, Theater, and Dance was published by the Huntington Library Press and features a Preface by celebrated historian Kevin Starr.

 The author's most recent book, The Lost Gutenberg: The Astounding Story of One Book's Five-Hundred-Year Odyssey was published in Spring, 2019 by Penguin Random House.
 In a starred review, Kirkus described the book as “Engrossing reading… A great read for any book lover.”
 Library Journal called the work, “A gripping account of the importance of books as cultural artifacts and of one particular work that transformed the world.”
-The book has been featured in the Houston Chronicle, Washington Post, NPR and The New York Times.
+The book has been excerpted in LitHub and featured in The Washington Post, NPR and The New York Times.
 The Lost Gutenberg is an Amazon Editor's Pick for Best Nonfiction.